 Titel of Bachelor Thesis (english)

 Titel of Bachelor Thesis (german)

 Author (last name, first name):

 Student ID number:

 Degree program:

 Examiner (degree, first name, last name):

 I hereby declare that:

-- 1. I have written this Bachelor thesis myself, independently and without the aid of unfair or unauthorized resources.
-Whenever content has been taken directly or indirectly from other sources, this has been indicated and the source referenced. - 2.
-This Bachelor Thesis has not been previously presented as an examination paper in this or any other form in Austria or abroad. - 3.
-This Bachelor Thesis is identical with the thesis assessed by the examiner. - 4. (only applicable if the thesis was written by more than one author): this Bachelor thesis was written together with
+esis myself, independently and without the aid of unfair over content has been taken directly or indirectly from other and the source referenced.

+This Bachelor Thesis has not been other form in Austria or abroad. , , , , , , , , , , , , , , , , , , , ,

+3. This Bachelor Thesis is identical w 3.
+This Bachelor Thesis is identical with the thesis assessed by the examiner.

+4. (only applicable if the thesis was written together with (only applicable if the thesis was written by more than one author): this Bachelor thesis

-The individual contributions of each writer as well as the co-written passages have been indicated.
+The individual contributions of each indicated. ch writer as well as the co-written passages have been

+Date Unterschrift